 Two-factor authentication adds an extra layer of protection to the login process by requiring the user to install an authentication app on their mobile device (preferably Google Authenticator) in order to generate a one-time authentication code that they can then enter in-app to securely access their Brainbase account.

 Two-factor authentication can be set as a company requirement by an Admin user in the Company Settings section.
 If it's not required by your company but you'd like to add it, anyway, you can do so under your Personal Settings.

 Please note that this process needs to be completed on your own mobile device or one that you'll be able to access on a regular basis.

-We'll soon be making two-factor authentication a requirement for all Brainbase users.
 While Google Authenticator is the recommended choice and will be the focus of this guide, the below are some popular alternatives, as well: